wadetregaskis/NetworkInterfaceInfo/README.md

 }
 ```

-Note that you still need to explicitly `import NetworkInterfaceInfo` in order to access the `changes` property and otherwise use `NetworkInterface` et al.
+_Note_: you still need to explicitly `import NetworkInterfaceInfo` in order to access the `changes` property and otherwise use `NetworkInterface` et al.

 This monitoring functionality is in a separate module so that you don't pay the cost of it if you don't need it.

-Important:  monitoring for network interface changes relies on Apple's Network framework, specifically NWPathMonitor.
+**Important**:  monitoring for network interface changes relies on Apple's `NWPathMonitor` class.
 Generally that notices changes virtually immediately, but sometimes it is delayed - up to minute(s) later.
 This might be worked around in a future version of this library, but for now at least be aware of that annoying uncertainty and consider taking steps to work around it (e.g. polling `NetworkInterface.all` instead, if you need a clear latency upper bound).